Mate-ber/Root-Finding-Project/README.md

 # **Root Finding**

-This group project is a web application built firstly in C++ and then translating to HTML for hosting reasons.
+This project is a web application built firstly in C++ and than translated to HTML for hosting reasons.

 Project Uses Four different root finding algorithms: Bisection method, Fixed point method, Newton method and combination of Bisection and Newton method.